 That's a very big problem.
 It's a problem for the prospect who won't be benefiting from something valuable you can offer them.
 It's a bigger problem for you because you won't get the sale.

-It's completely counter-intuitive, but if you want to help the largest number of people and maximize your sales, you MUST NEVER sell a prospects what they need.
-YOU MUST SELL THEM WHAT THEY WANT.
+It's completely counter-intuitive, but if you want to help the largest number of people and maximize your sales, you MUST ABOVE ALL ELSE SELL THEM WHAT THEY WANT.
 Selling them what they need, especially if what you sell isn't easy to understand, is a path the poor house.

 Let's take an example.

 Let's say you're a realtor selling residential homes.
 You will get people who want you to video their home and feature them on your website.
 They'll ask you to feature their home on your home buyer magazine ads.

 A good broker knows that selling a house has everything to do with setting the price it right.
 The selling price compared to the comparable in the area must match.
 If the pricing is out of whack, it won't sell no matter how hard your promote it.
 There are other realtor secrets that are what a home seller most needs.

 If you want to get that home seller's listing, you just have to sell to what prospects want.
 People selling a home, who are NOT experts at selling homes, like the sexy.
 They like what looks to them as:

 - something that stands out,